Aitken

 • A beneficiary has addiction problems or is frivolous with money.

-The lawyers in the Wills and Estates team at Aitken Partners are available to answer any questions that you may have about testamentary trusts and can provide you with further information as to the advantages and disadvantages of creating a testamentary trust, what assets can be dealt with by way of a testamentary trust and whether the setting up of a trust is appropriate for your personal situation.
+Our estate planning lawyers at Aitken Partners are available to answer any questions that you may have about testamentary trusts and can provide you with further information as to the advantages and disadvantages of creating a testamentary trust, what assets can be dealt with by way of a testamentary trust and whether the setting up of a trust is appropriate for your personal situation.

 Get in touch